 - No-Bake and Easy to make

 The filling for this no-bake cheesecake in one word is luxurious.
-It’s probably one of the nicest things I’ve ever tasted.
+It's probably one of the nicest things I've ever tasted.
 The texture is smooth and creamy, yet decadent.
-The flavours of rich chocolate and fresh orange pair together perfectly with the slight tang of vegan cream cheese.
+The flavors of rich chocolate and fresh orange pair together perfectly with the slight tang of vegan cream cheese.

-Vegan dark chocolate: I highly recommend using a good quality dark chocolate for this no-bake cheesecake as the flavour will come through in the end result.
+Vegan dark chocolate: I highly recommend using a good quality dark chocolate for this no-bake cheesecake as the flavor will come through in the end result.
 Bear in mind that we won’t be adding any additional sweetener to the filling, so the more bitter the chocolate, the less sweet the end result.
-I usually go for a 70% chocolate.
+I usually go for 70% chocolate.

 Silken tofu: This ingredient is totally silent, you won't even notice it's there taste-wise.
 But it does add an amazingly silky smooth texture which is incredible for vegan cheesecakes.

 Vegan cream cheese: I use violife, but you can use any vegan-friendly cream cheese that’s available to you - just keep an eye on the ingredients if you want to keep this cheesecake nut-free.

 Cacao powder: For an additional kick of chocolate!
 You can use raw cacao powder which has a slightly more acidic flavor or Dutch-processed which will give a deep rich flavor.